formateli/tryton_xml_import/README.rst

 - Records are always created (even if the id is already present in database), so be aware that if you run the script more than once, records will be duplicated in database.
 YOU ARE ADVISED!
 - Any attribute in 'data' element is ignored.
 - Take care with user wich is importing the data, 'admin' user is a smart election because is not associated with any company, so property fields will have general values for all companies.
+- With --update argument, records will be updated instead of creation, the id must be same as database id for records.
+If record is not found an error is raised.
 - 'search' and 'pyson' attribute are not implemented at the moment.